National Federation of Independent Business

 Follow the money in the Koch wiki.

-The National Federation of Independent Business (NFIB) is a powerhouse lobbying group (reporting $103 million in revenue in 2012) that purports to represent small businesses, emphasizing the claim that they are "NOT a voice for big business".
+The National Federation of Independent Business (NFIB) is a powerhouse lobbying group (reporting $100 million in revenue in 2013) that purports to represent small businesses, emphasizing the claim that they are "NOT a voice for big business."
 However, the group has been shown to lobby on issues that favor large corporate interests and run counter to the interests of small businesses.
 News reports have also found that NFIB, which tells the IRS it is a "non-partisan" service organization, engages in partisan politics, and receives millions in hidden contributions.

 Small business owners run the gamut politically.
 For instance, 33 percent identify as Republicans, 32 percent as Democrats, and 29 percent as Independent.
 However, NFIB accepted a $3.7 million gift in 2010, and a further $1.4 million in 2012, from Crossroads GPS, a group affiliated with Republican political operative Karl Rove that overwhelmingly endorses and financially supports Republican candidates.
-According to tax documents, NFIB also received $1.5 million in 2012 from Freedom Partners, a behind-the-scenes organization that has been described as the "Koch brothers' secret bank".
+NFIB also received $1.5 million in 2012 from Freedom Partners, a behind-the-scenes organization that has been described as the "Koch brothers' secret bank," according to tax documents.